AlexJameson/dcmn/README.md

 # morphological-inflection

-This repository stores a script to perform morphological analysis of Russian words and change nouns, verbs, and adjectives to all possible forms using the pymorph2/3 utility.
+This repository stores a script that performs morphological analysis of Russian words using the `pymorph2/3` utility.
+After analysis, the script inflects nouns and adjectives and conjugates verbs so that the processed words are written to a file in all possible forms.